-If deep, dark chocolate flavour is what you crave, then these vegan double chocolate chip cookies are a must-make for you!
-They're rich, gooey, and super easy to make, PLUS, they also happen to be gluten-free (dairy-free + eggless, too!)
+If deep, dark chocolate flavour is what you crave, then these vegan chocolate cookies are a must-make for you!
+They're rich, gooey, and super easy to make, and the best part?
+They take just NINE minutes to bake!

-Cookies are a popular treat around here, especially when they're packed with chocolate chips, like these vegan cookie recipes:
+In case you haven't noticed, cookies are a popular treat here, especially when they're packed with chocolate chips, like these:

 - Peanut Butter Oatmeal Chocolate Chip Cookies